Tips for Taps Blog

 What Do Brita Pitchers Filter Out?

-Brita pitchers have become almost synonymous with safe drinking water.
+Brita water filters have become nearly synonymous with safe drinking water.
 With thousands of pitcher filters on the market and an intimidating mix of treatment options, it is tempting to stick to the catch-all answer: “Just buy a Brita!”

-But do Brita pitchers actually make for safer tap water?
-It depends on the water quality issues you are trying to solve, and the replacement filter you use.
+But do Brita pitcher filters actually make for safer tap water?
+It depends on the water quality issues you are trying to solve, and the Brita replacement filter you use.
 Instead of buying blindly, you can read this unbiased filter review to get to know which contaminants Brita pitcher filters are certified to treat in your drinking water.

 Table of Contents:

-That depends on what's in your water.
-With proper upkeep, Brita pitchers are a great solution for some water quality concerns, but it is important to understand what they can and cannot do.
+The answer depends on what's in your water.
+With proper upkeep, Brita pitcher filters are a great solution for some water quality concerns, but it is important to understand what they can and cannot do.

 Additionally, the Brita Elite Filter includes a pleated, fiber filter and other proprietary filter media.[2]